-The biggest problem when it comes to shipping sensitive goods is to maintain the cold chain.
+The biggest problem when it comes to shipping sensitive goods is maintaining the cold chain.
 The material used for insulation and protection, such as waste materials, by-products, packing materials, and coolants, often can’t be recycled.
 They end up in landfills and incineration sites where the toxic chemicals are causing damage to the environment.
 More and more trials are made to produce recyclable packing material and coolants for proper disposal.
-As well as to release them back in the air.
+As well as to release them back into the air.

 Different goods like medicine, chemicals, and food depend on insulated containers.
 They need to be protected from contamination and external weather conditions during the shipping route.
 Insulated containers, therefore, play a vital role in the supply chain.
 But how do you find these containers?

 Container xChange is the first neutral online marketplace that offers 10,000 containers globally.
 You’ll find companies and containers in more than 2,500 locations worldwide.

 If you’re interested in buying a single, then have a look at our basic trading membership.
 It’s ideal for one-time buyers.

 Is container buying and selling a part of your business?
 We’ve got a solution that will help you increase profits – you don’t want to miss it!

 Get top container prices with xChange